-- 8. In November 2021, the IASB revised the core DRM model and tentatively agreed to introduce the concept of a current net open risk position (CNOP) being the net open interest rate risk position (by time bucket) derived from the combination of an entity's financial assets and financial liabilities (including core demand deposits) over the period the entity is managing such risk. - 9.
+- 7. In November 2021, the IASB tentatively agreed to introduce the concept of a current net open risk position (CNOP) being the net open interest rate risk position (by time bucket) derived from the combination of an entity's financial assets and financial liabilities (including core demand deposits) over the period the entity is managing such risk. - 8.
 To determine the CNOP, financial assets and financial liabilities are aggregated, consistent with how entities monitor and manage the net interest rate risk from their financial assets and financial liabilities holistically.
-In other words, this is the 'organic' interest rate risk position of the entity before considering any instruments that are being used for mitigation of interest rate risks (ie designated derivatives). - 10.
-When an entity aggregates the risk from its underlying financial assets and financial liabilities as part of the dynamic risk management process, it is common to manage all positions against changes in a particular benchmark interest rate, for example the entity's internal interest transfer pricing or funding rate. - 11.
-Financial assets and financial liabilities are included in the CNOP and allocated to time buckets based on expected repricing dates, rather than on a contractual basis.
-Therefore, entities need to consider the effect of prepayments and/or cash flow modelling of core demand deposits (ie 'behavioural' models would be used to determine the deemed fixed interest rate risk of items such as core demand deposits and prepayable loans).
+In other words, this is the 'organic' interest rate risk position of the entity before considering any instruments that are being used for mitigation of repricing risk due to changes in intertest rates (ie designated derivatives).